 - Tokyo Disneysea Hotel MiraCosta

 - Tokyo Disney Celebration Hotel (not located as close to the park being in Shin-Urayasu however this is more of a resort feel so might suit people looking for a long Disney stay.

 This hotels all offer great Disney theming, are close to the park and have some character dining options available such as Chef Mickey at the Ambassador).
 Perhaps the most unique of all of the hotels however is the Miracosta as it is actually the only hotel in the world to actually be INSIDE a park and some rooms come with exceptional park view.
 This hotel is especially good for those concentrating on visiting Disneysea rather than Disneyland.

 There aren’t Early Magic Hours per se as you get in Florida and at Disneyland Paris.
+It is more akin to when you do early magic hours at Disneyland with toddlers or California Adventure with toddlers.
 However if you are a guest at one of the above hotels you get access to the Happy 15 Entry which is similar to Early Magic Hours.
 This gives you access to the park 30 minutes before official opening via a special entrance.
 During this time some attractions may be open but you can also use this time to get your first fast passes.

 If you want to stay on the Disney resort but want to save money then a great option is to stay at a Disney Resort Official Resort that isn’t run by Disney specifically.
 There are several hotels which fall into this category which are:

 - Hotel Okura Tokyo Bay

 This parks are exceptionally close to the park and there is a free shuttle bus service to the park for guests.
 These are a great compromise for those that want a more budget stay on the Disney Resort.